 You have two reactions to stress – fight or flight.

 The psoas muscle is involved in both.
 In other words, you will either sprint off, which means that the psoas will initiate that movement, or you will fight.
 Fighting means that you will pull down into a more protective position.
 Once again the psoas fires up.
-If things really go wrong and you get forced to curl up into fetal position, it’s the psoas that will curl your legs up to protect your abdomen.
+If things really go wrong and you get forced to curl up into the fetal position, it’s the psoas that will curl your legs up to protect your abdomen.

 On another note, I am sure you have heard the term, “I just wanted to curl up into a ball and cry/die.”
 Emotions influence posture.
 People that have gone through stressful situations will often shorten the psoas.